Activities | Camp

 this prime overnight spot will serve as an

 excellent overnight stop.
-Located right off Interstate 40, east
+Numerous primitive sites located miles from Interstate 40, east

 several great secluded free camp spots surrounded by boulders,